dandykong/e2-stash/README.md

-# e2-stash
+# Wiremod Expression 2 Stash
-Expression 2 codes for Wiremod
+A bunch of Wiremod E2 chip codes, freely available to the community.